raspberrypilearning/trained-vision-app/en/step_4.md

 title: Upload existing images
 ---

 Click on the **Upload** button for the class you want to train to show the upload controls.
-You'll see an option to upload images from your computer, or to use images stored in your Gooogle Drive.
+You'll see an option to upload images from your computer, or to use images stored in your Google Drive.

 Choose whichever matches the location in which you've stored your images, and then use the dialogue that opens to select and upload the images that match the class.